ToMiDevelop/ESPHome-Smart-Plant-Light/README.txt

 ## Short description

 This repository is used to host config and build instructions of a DIY [ESPHome](https://esphome.io/) smart plant light with soil moisture level sensor.
-The purpose is to have the ability to
+The purpose is to have theability to
 1) control moisture level,
 2) remote control of the plant light,
 3) from within your local [Home Assistant](https://www.home-assistant.io/) instance.